sphinx-doc/sphinx/doc/latex.rst

 ``verbatimhintsturnover``
-    Boolean to specify if code-blocks display "continued on next page" and "continued from previous page" hints in case of pagebreaks.
+    Boolean to specify if code-blocks display "continued on next page" and "continued from previous page" hints in case of page breaks.

     Default: ``true``